FracturedCode/XpBeacons/README.md

 # Experience Beacons
 [https://xp.fracturedcode.net](https://xp.fracturedcode.net)

-*Now with server support*
+*Now with server support and xp drain*

 A Fabric Carpet extension for experience-based amplitude on beacon status effects.

 ## But what does that mean, exactly?
 In this mod, the status effect amplitude of beacons is directly (linearly) related to your xp level.
 For example, after placing down a beacon. you could be at xp level 0 and have resistance 1, or you could be at xp level 700 and have resistance 3.
 These behaviors are highly configurable *(see **How do I use it?** section)*.

 Tying the strength of beacon effects to xp is a way to justify increasing those effects; there's a cost to them.
 Here's an example scenario.
 At default settings, if you are at 8000 xp levels and select resistance in your beacon, you will have resistance 4 (or amplitude 3).
 With this you can survive a 100m fall with no armor at half heart.
 A 200m fall with armor can be survived easily.

+There's a new, separate mechanic that helps balance this out even further that can be changed on a per-effect basis.
+Xp points can be slowly consumed while using beacons.

 In newer versions, the beacon radius is no longer affected.
 This is soon to be changed (like, this week).
 Rest assured this behavior will also be configurable.